Primary Navigation Mobile

 There are a lot of rules and regulations that drivers must adhere to when towing any type of trailer.

-UK drivers are no longer required to hold a specific driving license to tow a trailer or caravan.
+UK drivers are no longer required to hold a specific driving licence to tow a trailer or caravan.
 That change came into effect in December 2021.
-Previously, drivers who passed their test after 1 January 1997 were required to take a separate test to gain the necessary BE (car and trailer) category on their license.
+Previously, drivers who passed their test after 1 January 1997 were required to take a separate test to gain the necessary BE (car and trailer) category on their licence.
 Drivers who passed their test before 1 January 1997 were granted ‘grandfather’ rights that enabled them to tow.

 • Drivers who passed their test after 1 January 1997 are restricted to driving vehicles that weigh no more than 3,500 kg, and a vehicle/trailer combination that weighs no more than 6,750kg.